 And so, the IBM PC 5150 was quickly developed and launched in 1981.
 The very name “PC” (Personal Computer) sent a dominating signal throughout the industry.
 The IBM brand was trusted and everyone knew it meant Business.

-While 1981 was a bit of a rough first year for the IBM PC ($1500 and DONKEY.BAS?), the system did quickly mature after attracting a following of developers.
+While 1981 was a bit of a rough first year for the IBM PC, the system did quickly mature after attracting a following of developers.
 By 1983, after some BIOS revisions, the system was rapidly gaining market appeal.

 Here are a few things you can use this old system for…